noahehall/theBookOfNoah/0current/languages/scala/sbt.md

     - Typically, lazy vals are used instead of vals to avoid initialization order problems.
 - `root/project/build.properties`: configures sbt
 - `root/project/plugins.sbt`: defines sbt plugins
+- `root/project/Dependencies.scala` for tracking deps in one place, files for task implementations or to share values, such as keys, create then import into your build.sbt
-- `root/project/whatever.scala`: define helper objects and one-off plugins
+- `root/project/whatever.scala`: define helper objects and one-off plugins that can be imported into your build.sbt
   - can contain: `object` `classes` expressions
 - `root/lib/`: directory `.jar` files for unmanaged dependencies